≡ Menu

 Key insight: Timing your application to coincide with documented complete healing dramatically improves both approval likelihood and premium rates.

-If you currently have an active peptic ulcer that is under treatment but not yet healed, most insurance carriers will postpone your application.
-The reason is straightforward—underwriters cannot assess your ultimate prognosis until the ulcer has healed and the underlying cause has been addressed.
+If you currently have an active peptic ulcer that is under treatment, most insurance carriers will postpone your application.
+Underwriters cannot assess your ultimate prognosis until the ulcer has healed and the underlying cause has been addressed.

 Recommended Timeline for Application